BVenom1/min-snake/README.md

 let snake;
 let fruit;
 let dir;
-let is_playing;
+let is_playing = false;
 ```

-At this point, none of the game variables are initialized.
+At this point, some game variables are not initialized.
 We will do this later.

 We will also implement a prompt queueing feature.
 In other words, we will make it so that if the player chenges direction twice in quick succession, instead of changing direction in a single step (which would in most cases be illegal), we will add the directions to a queue, from which we will take only one direction on every iteration of the game loop.
 Here is the variable for the queue: